Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, a bhikkhunī gave the going forth to a student.
 When the student had received the full ordination, she left her and went to another place.
 Then the preceptor was upset and said: “The World-honored One has laid down a precept that one should teach and instruct one’s student.
 But my student has abandoned me and went away.
 Whom shall I teach and instruct?”

 The bhikkhunīs told Mahāpajāpatī, and she fully informed the World-honored One of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.
 Why did you, when you had received the full ordination, go to another place?
 You should give service to your preceptor for two years.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: